WilfredTA/course_101/README.md

     git push --set-upstream origin master’

 I re-attempted by typing ‘git push origin master’ which remedied the problem.

+UPDATE: After pushing, I edited my course_101/.git/config file by typing “git push -u origin master” so that my master branch was set to track the remote master branch.
+This was equivalent to editing the config file and typing [branch “master”] and then typing remote = origin below that.
 /End Log
 _________________________________________-